 What more turmoil could possibly be expected of this girl?
 A lot more.

 On December 15th, the police promised Malm a bench trial rather than a trial by his peers if he would confess to Irene's murder.
 They explained that a bench trial meant three judges would try him.
 The judges would not be affected by the details of the crime as would emotional jurors.
 He would likely escape the death penalty.
 Malm grabbed at the bargain.
 He then took the police behind the Nilan Street yard.
 He showed them where he'd left Irene's body, saying he restrained her for about half an hour, during which time he tortured, raped and murdered her.
-Lying in the grass was a bag containing three potatoes and an unopened box of cookies.

 Because the police did not believe what Pidgie had initially told the officer following Malm's attack, she could not save Irene.
-But his capture, prosecution, guilty verdict, sentencing, and execution were entirely the result of Pidgie's profound courage and the fortitude she maintained to bear witness against him, face-to-face, at his trial.
+But Malm's capture, prosecution, guilty verdict, sentencing, and execution were entirely the result of Pidgie's profound courage and the fortitude she maintained to bear witness against him, face-to-face, at his trial.
 All accomplished by a schoolgirl in one selfless and courageous act after another.

 Robert Malm was put to death by electrocution eighteen months later.